Better Nate Than Ever (film): Plot

-Nate Foster is a 13-year-old boy who lives in Pittsburgh and is obsessed with being a Broadway star.
+Nate Foster is a 13-year-old boy who lives in Pittsburgh and dreams of being a Broadway star.
 His parents, Rex and Sherrie, are understanding while his older brother Anthony is put off by his odd behavior.
 At school, Nate is picked on and gets passed over major roles in a school play, but finds solace in his only friend Libby who supports him in his endeavors despite her own stage fright.
 She informs him that auditions are being held for a Broadway adaptation of Lilo & Stitch, but Nate is unsure whether he can make it.
 As luck would have it, Nate's parents decide to get away for a while.
 Anthony uses the opportunity to hang out with his friends while Nate feigns spending the night at Libby's house.
 Nate and Libby sneak away on a bus to New York City without telling anyone.

 Nate and Libby locate where to audition, but are informed that they need a parent or guardian present.
 By chance, Nate's maternal aunt Heidi, a struggling actress, happens to be there to audition for A Solitary Woman and Nate passes her off as his guardian.
 While Heidi is happy to see Nate, she decides to do the responsible thing and call Sherrie to inform her sister of her son's whereabouts.
 Having lost Sherrie's phone number, Heidi is given Libby's number by Nate and is tricked by Nate, making her believe that he has his parents' approval.
 Nate goes into the audition, but when he tries to show off his knee dancing from Fiddler on the Roof he accidentally rips his pants and humiliates himself.
 Nate prepares to return to Pittsburgh with Libby, believing that he has failed, but learns he got a callback.
 Libby cannot bring herself to stay with Nate in New York and admits her feelings for him.
 Nate gently turns her down by informing her that he does not think of her that way.
 He stays for the callback which involves giving a monologue that impresses the casting directors.